Police-Data-Accessibility-Project/design-system/docs/CONTRIBUTING.md

 1. Run `npm link` from the root of the project directory.
 2. `cd` into the local directory of the app you want to test importing into, then run `npm link pdap-design-system`
 3. This will create a symlink between your local directories, allowing you to test changes in real time without actually publish to the `npm` registry.
 4. To test publishing, squash merge your local feature/fix/whatever branch into `main`.
 Then from `main` run `npm exec semantic-release --dry-run`.
-Then revert the squash merge commit.
+Then reset the squash merge commit using `git reset HEAD~1 && git restore .`.
+5. A few things to note:

-The `lint`, `test`, and `build` scripts are all required to pass before pull requests can be merged.
-The `lint` scripts are run against all staged files, and you can run `test:changed` to verify test suites against all local changes (staged and unstaged) before committing.
-You can run `build` locally as well, if you want to verify that it will pass before pushing changes.
+- The `lint`, `test`, and `build` scripts are all required to pass before pull requests can be merged.
+- The `lint` scripts are run against all staged files before a commit will succeed, and the full test suite is run using the `test:ci` before a `git push` will succeed.
+- You can run `test:changed` to verify test suites against all local changes (staged and un-staged) before committing.